carlosperate/ArduinoCore-Template/README.md

 ## Information used to populate project files

-- Vendor name: Your Name
+- Vendor name: `Your Name`
-- Maintainer: Your Name
+- Maintainer: `Your Name`
-- Core full name: Arduino Core Template
+- Core full name: `Arduino Core Template`
-- Core short name: template
+- Core short name: `template`
     - WIP - used in boards.txt
-- Architecture: template-arch
+- Architecture: `template-arch`
     - This is the processor architecture for the core, e.g. `avr`, `samd`, etc.
-- Board 1 name: Arduino Core Template Board One
+- Board 1 name: `Arduino Core Template Board One`
+- Board 2 name: `Arduino Core Template Board Two`
-- Version: 0.0.1
+- Version: `0.0.1`
     - All versions should follow the
       [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html)
       specification